Skip to main content

 In the third book, more characters gain a clear voice and that, in turn, enriches the story, letting us have a notion of what they think and why they act the way they do.
 It makes them more human and as such, more interesting and captivating.

-Of course, there is an underlying problem with this… We are talking about a book with plenty of characters, so sometimes it takes a lot of chapters to get back to the one you were wondering about and you might get a little lost.
+Of course, there is an underlying problem with this… We are talking about a book with plenty of characters, so sometimes it takes a lot of chapters to get back to the one you were wondering about, and you might get a little lost (need some help?).

-Many things are enlightening given the new characters voices and minds.
+Given the new characters' voices and minds, many things are enlightening.
 Much more of the background story is clearer now, for example.
-Sometimes it might just seem like details in the whole story but, somehow it grants it more consistency, and some of its events.
-It gives further depth to some characters and it all makes all the difference from the reader’s point of view helping them get into the story.
+Sometimes, it might just seem like details in the whole story, but somehow, it grants it more consistency and some of its events.
+It gives further depth to some characters, and it all makes all the difference from the reader’s point of view, helping them get into the story.

-And, alas, I couldn’t ignore the end of this book, it frankly surprised me!
-So much so, that it made me pick up the 4th book right away. ;) So, yeah, I definitely recommend this one for all of you to read.
-Please, don’t just settle for the TV show.
-Despite its many strengths, the books are still something else and George RR Martin’s writing a delight to take in!
+I couldn’t ignore the end of this book—it honestly surprised me!
+So much so that it made me pick up the fourth book right away. ;) So, yeah, I definitely recommend this one for all of you to read.

 Comments